Vincent-Kowalski/Vincent-Kowalski.github.io/projects/openfoam.md

 ## Parameter study automation
 I detailled above the preprocessing and postprocessing for 1 specific simulation.
 Now, we need to automatically adapt this process to the 19 other simulations.
-The good news is that nothing really changes in the pre- and postprocessing processes except for $\alpha$.
+The good news is that nothing really changes in the pre- and postprocessing processes except for $\alpha$. <br/>
+<br/> The 3 above Python files manage respectively the preprocessing, the processing and the postprocessing process of the study.
+By simply lauching them successively in the working directory, they autonomously solve this study case, resulted in ploting the $C_L$ / $C_d$ polar curve.

 ### Preprocessing automation

 ```
 def main():